northeastern-rc/rc-public-documentation/docs/source/hardware/partitions.rst

 If you need access to the large, long, or multigpu partition, you need to submit a `ServiceNow ticket <https://service.northeastern.edu/tech?id=sc_cat_item&sys_id=0c34d402db0b0010a37cd206ca9619b7>`_.
 Access is not automatically granted.
 You will need to provide details and test results that demonstrate your need for access for these partitions.
 If you need temporary access to multigpu to perform testing before applying for permanent access, you should also submit a `ServiceNow ticket <https://service.northeastern.edu/tech?id=sc_cat_item&sys_id=0c34d402db0b0010a37cd206ca9619b7>`_.
-All requests are evaluated by members of the RC team, and multigpu requests are also evaluated by two faculty members.
+All requests are evaluated by members of the RC team..